Personal Injury Lawyer Memphis, TN

 Make sure you exchange information with the driver.
-This action may or may not be possible depending on if the other driver is present at the scene or other circumstances arise.
+This action may or may not be possible depending on if the other driver is present at the scene or if other circumstances arise.
 Try to get as much information about how everything went down from the other driver’s perspective to better grasp what happened.

 As soon as possible after the crash, make sure you reach out to a Memphis personal injury lawyer, to get a full evaluation of the collision and determine if you are the victim of a car accident.